ReplayMod/ReplayMod/README.md

 4. Set the name to "reobfSrgFile" and the value to "$path/build/mcp-srg.srg" where you replace $path with the full path to the folder containing the gradlew file

-Whenever you switch to a different core version (see `setCoreVersion below), you can either just run `./gradlew idea` or instead run
+Whenever you switch to a different core version (see `:setCoreVersion` below), you can either just run `./gradlew idea` or instead run
 `./gradlew copySrg` and then refresh the gradle project from within IntelliJ.

 ### Eclipse